-A license to practice as a registered professional nurse in New York State is granted to graduates of nursing programs approved by the State Education Department who are at least eighteen years old, are of good moral character\, and have passed the licensing examination of the State Board of Nursing.
+A license to practice as a registered professional nurse in New York State is granted to graduates of nursing programs approved by the State Education Department who are at least eighteen years old, are of good moral character, and have passed the licensing examination of the State Board of Nursing.
 Graduates are eligible to take the licensing examination at any time following graduation.

-\ FROM THE NURSING HANDBOOK, PART 28, DETERMINATION OF GOOD MORAL CHARACTER IN THE PROFESSIONS profession, under title VIII of the Education Law, is of good moral character shall be made in accordance with the procedures specified in this part.
+FROM THE NURSING HANDBOOK, PART 28, DETERMINATION OF GOOD MORAL CHARACTER IN THE PROFESSIONS

 Section 28.
 1 Determination of Good Moral Character.
-The determination of whether an applicant for authorization to practice a